kdgdkd/ramiho/README.md

 ramiho is a script written in bash that was conceived to run on a headless Raspberry Pi.
 It builds on Neuma Studio's project [Raspberry Pi as USB/Bluetooth MIDI Host](https://neuma.studio/rpi-midi-complete.html).
 Their project will automatically connect every MIDI device on the Raspberry Pi between themselves, which is all you need for simple setups like getting a MIDI controller to send information to a synthesizer.
 My needs are rather more complex, so I wrote ramiho mainly as a front for aconnect.
-ramiho generates a list of connected devices and allows to operate (connect, disconnect, etc) referring to them only by their position in the list.
-This allows for very lean commands; for example,
-- press **1** to see the list of connected devices
-- press **0** to connect all devices to each other
-- **+21** will send the MIDI Out signal from device number 2 to the MIDI In port of device number 1.
-- **-31** will disconnect device number 3 from device number 1

 ramiho's main features are: